Dutch cuisine: Sinterklaas

 Boterletter shaped in the 'S' of Sinterklaas.

 The Dutch festival of Sinterklaas is held on 5 December.
 Saint Nicholas leaves gifts in the children's shoes.
 On this occasion, the Dutch drink hot chocolate milk and eat luxury variants of speculaas: speculaasbrokken (thick speculaas chunks), gevulde speculaas (almond paste filled speculaas) and speculaas icecream.
-Spices in speculaas include cinnamon, cloves, nutmeg, cardemon and ginger.
-Also boterletter (a baked pastry crust with an almond paste filling and shaped into a letter S of Sinterklaas), marsepein (marzipan, in the shape of animals or other topical items), borstplaat (discs of fondant); and taaitaai are eaten.
+Spices in speculaas include cinnamon, cloves, nutmeg, cardamom and ginger.
+Also boterletter (a baked pastry crust with an almond paste filling and shaped into a letter S of Sinterklaas), marsepein (marzipan, in the shape of animals or other topical items), borstplaat (discs of a butter-based fondant); and taaitaai are eaten.
 And everyone receives a chocoladeletter (chocolate letter), corresponding with the first letter of the name of the receiver.
 Special treats distributed by Saint Nicholas' aide Zwarte Piet include pepernoten (irregularly shaped small cookies made of rye, honey and anise) and kruidnoten (gingernut-shaped biscuit but made with speculaas spices).
 The traditional kruidnoot has a specific flavor and texture, but over the years, various variants have also entered the market.
 Some examples of variants that have appeared in Dutch stores: